small-tech/site.js/README.md

 ## Dynamic sites

-You can specify routes with dynamic functionality by specifying HTTPS and WebSocket (WSS) routes in two ways: either using a simple file system routing convention (ala PHP, but for JavaScript) or through code in a _routes.js_ file.
+You can specify routes with dynamic functionality by specifying HTTPS and WebSocket (WSS) routes in two ways: either using DotJS – a simple file system routing convention ala PHP, but for JavaScript – or through code in a _routes.js_ file.

 In either case, your dynamic routes go into a directory named _.dynamic_ in the root of your site.

-### File System Routing
+### DotJS

+DotJS maps JavaScript modules in a file system hierarchy to routes on your web site in a manner that will be familiar to anyone who has ever used PHP.

 #### GET-only (simplest approach)